-Due to the way they are designed and made, virtually all laptops, AIO’s, and Tablets are not be able to have their CPUs upgraded.
+Due to the way they are designed and made, virtually all laptops, AIO’s, and Tablets may not be able to have their CPUs upgraded.
 As a result, upgrading your CPU is almost always only an option for Desktop systems.

-The Central Processing Unit, or CPU is like the brain of your computer.
+The Central Processing Unit or CPU is like the brain of your computer.
 Everything passes through it, making it a great candidate for upgrading in some cases.
 The two main companies that make CPU’s at the time of writing this article, are Intel and AMD.
 AMD CPUs are generally found in lower powered and more budget oriented systems, and are known for having more, but less individually powerful cores coupled with more powerful Integrated Graphics.
-Intel CPUs are much more common in mid-range and high-end systems, and offer generally better all around performance.
+Intel CPUs are much more common in mid-range and high-end systems and offer generally better all-around performance.
 For the purposes of this guide, we will use Intel processors as an example, as they are currently the most commonly used brand.

 Intel processors come in a variety of flavors, easily recognized by their names.
 Celeron and Pentium CPUs are reserved for lower end and budget oriented systems.
 Intel’s mainstay processors are the i3, i5, and i7.
 To put them in car terms, think of them as 4, 6, and 8-cylinder engines.

 While the i3 is more powerful than its lesser Celeron and Pentium siblings, it is also usually reserved for lighter duty.
-The i5 on the other-hand, is the workhorse of the Intel lineup.
+The i5, on the other hand, is the workhorse of the Intel lineup.
 This makes it a fantastic general purpose processor great for home use, and even gaming.
 The i7 is at the top end of the scale, and is the processor of choice for anyone from the enthusiast gamer, to the professional graphic artist or engineer.

 Aside from their “i” series identification, Intel processors also have an easily recognizable numbering system used to judge their performance and features which can help you decide which model best suits your needs.
 At the time of writing this article, the 6000 series is the latest from Intel.
-The second number in the series, signifies a major shift in performance and features.
+The second number in the series signifies a major shift in performance and features.
 For example, the 6500 is an i5 processor, while the 6700 processor is an i7.
-The last two number are usually reserved for more minor performance differences.
+The last two numbers are usually reserved for minor performance differences.
 For example, the 4430 and 4460 are both i5’s with the same features, but the 4460 is slightly faster.
-Finally, you may see letters after a processors number, like U or K. These letters further distinguish the processors features.
+Finally, you may see letters after a processors number, like U or K. These letters further distinguish the processor's features.
 For example, the K series processors are fully unlocked allowing for overclocking, while U processors are more energy efficiency minded models designed for use in Laptops.

 Shop Processors (CPUs)

-Due to the way they are designed and made, virtually all laptops, AIO’s, and Tablets are not be able to have their GPUs upgraded.
+Due to the way they are designed and made, virtually all laptops, AIO’s, and Tablets may not be able to have their GPUs upgraded.
 As a result, upgrading your GPU is almost always only an option for Desktop systems.

 If you want to get into PC gaming, live streaming, video or photo editing, even all of the above, adding a GPU or upgrading your existing one is likely your best option.
 Just about all computers come with what's known as “integrated graphics,” which is built into your computers Processor (CPU).
 While ok for displaying programs, viewing websites, watching movies, etc. integrated graphics usually lack the horsepower needed for quality gaming or editing.